 Intro to Chemistry is a concurrent enrollment course taught through Middlesex Community College by Shawsheen Science faculty in the students' regular academic schedule.
 This course covers the basic principles of chemistry, including metric measurement, properties of matter, atomic structure, chemical bonding, stoichiometry, and solutions with emphasis on the usefulness of the periodic table in predicting chemical behavior.
 This class is designed primarily for students with no previous chemistry courses.
 The laboratory includes an experimental study of the chemical principles.
 Students in this course will receive both high school and college credit.
-Students must meet the following pre-requisites to enroll in this course: Students must complete the English Self-Guided Placement Assessment and be deemed eligible for ENG 101.
-Additionally, students must receive a C or better in Algebra II and receive the recommendation of their math instructor OR students must complete the Math Self-Guided Placement Assessment and be deemed eligible for college level math AND have the recommendation of their math instructor.
+Students must meet the following pre-requisites to enroll in this course: Score of 480 or higher on PSAT or PSAT 10 Evidence Based Reading and Writing, a grade of 85% or better in Level 1, 2 or 3, 10th grade English, a grade of 80% or better in 10th grade Honors Algebra II or a grade of 90% or higher in Level 2 10th grade Geometry and 90% or higher in Level 2 9th grade Algebra 1, at least 3.0 high school grade point average, and teacher recommendation.